floating-ui/floating-ui/docs/_includes/popper-documentation.md

 </dd>
 <dt><a href="#referenceObject">referenceObject</a></dt>
 <dd><p>The <code>referenceObject</code> is an object that provides an interface compatible with Popper.js
-and lets you use it as replacement of a real DOM node.
+and lets you use it as replacement of a real DOM node.<br />
 You can use this method to position a popper relatively to a set of coordinates in case you don&#39;t have a DOM node to use as reference.</p>
 <pre><code>new Popper(referenceObject, popperNode);